 Business Cafe Series

-*All café series will take place in the Business Tutorial Lab in 201 Cook Hall, unless otherwise noted.
+*All cafe series will take place in the Business Tutorial Lab in 201 Cook Hall, unless otherwise noted.

-- Transfer Resources
+- Transfer Resource Fair

-- Careers and Opportunities in the Nonprofit Industry
+- Careers in Accounting

 - Pursuing a Law-Related Career

-- University of Michigan – Dearborn
+- University of Michigan

 - Central Michigan University